 Mirphab – Mid-Infrared Photonics Devices Fabrication for Chemical Sensing and Spectroscopic Applications – is an EC funded project granted with € 13 m in a public-private partnership with Photonics21, with the goal of creating a commercially viable pilot line for the fabrication of mid-infrared sensors that is ready for business by 2020.
 Mirphab has launched its first open call.

-Recently, mid-infrared (MIR) spectroscopy has attracted the interest of the sensing industry due to the possibility of developing low-cost and miniaturized devices able to be integrated in existing equipment for on-line and in-situ monitoring of chemical species.
-These devices will allow real-time and selective detection of the chemical compound of interest.
-Since MIR light is interacting with the molecular vibrations, each molecule presents a unique absorption spectrum providing a simple solution for sensing.
-Chemicals exhibit in this wavelength band, the “fingerprint region”, intense adsorption feature that allows superior detection capabilities and unambiguous identification.
+Recently, mid-infrared (MIR) spectroscopy has attracted the interest of the sensing industry, due to the possibility of developing low-cost and miniaturized devices able to be integrated in existing equipment for on-line and in-situ monitoring of chemical species.
+These devices allow real-time and selective detection of the chemical compound of interest.
+Since MIR light interacts with molecular vibrations, each molecule presents a unique absorption spectrum providing a simple solution for sensing.
+In this wavelength band, termed the “fingerprint region”, chemicals exhibit intense adsorption features that allow superior detection capabilities and unambiguous identification.

 The Mirphab pilot line

-The Mid-Infrared Photonics Devices Fabrication for Chemical Sensing and Spectroscopic Applications initiative was launched in January 2016 to be in the service of the European photonic industry by providing high quality MIR photonic components, by reducing the investment cost to access to innovative MIR solutions, and by aiming companies to integrate µ-sensors into their products.
-Mirphab will be an open technology platform with special focus on SMEs, providing services for device design and fabrication from chip processing on wafer level to packaging and testing as well as training services to pilot line customers.
+The Mid-Infrared Photonics Devices Fabrication for Chemical Sensing and Spectroscopic Applications initiative was launched in January 2016, to serve the European photonic industry by providing high quality MIR photonic components, at reduced investment costs with the aim of encouraging companies to integrate µ-sensors into their products.
+Mirphab is an open technology platform with a special focus on SMEs, providing services for device design and fabrication from chip processing on wafer level to packaging and testing, as well as training services for pilot line customers.

-For that, the Mirphab consortium consists of a core technology group capable of handling both Si and III-V processing, and able to exploit the capability of a mixed Si/III-V technology bringing unexplored capabilities to sensors, enabling many applications not addressable with the technologies and components available today.
-This core technology group is composed of both, established industrial players and major research institutes, covering the whole value chain from epitaxial layer and device design up to packaging and module integration.
-Based on a massive use of IC / MEMS technologies, the pilot line will enable a variety of new key functionalities for next generation chemical sensing and spectroscopy, allowing cost, power consumption and size reduction.
+The Mirphab consortium consists of a core technology group capable of handling both Si and III-V processing that is able to exploit mixed Si/III-V technology to bring new capabilities to sensors that are unavailable today.
+This core technology group is composed of both established industrial players and major research institutes, covering the whole value chain from epitaxial layer and device design to packaging and module integration.
+Based on a massive use of IC / MEMS technologies, the pilot aims to enable a variety of new key functionalities for next generation chemical sensing and spectroscopy components at a lower cost, reduced size and lower power consumption.

 Assembly of building blocks

-For cooled operation at 80 K in the 3 – 5 µm regime, the T2SL detector technology is well established and has very high performance.
-The challenge here is to develop uncooled and / or TE-cooled single element operation at extended wavelengths in 5 – 12 µm range.
-For that, optically immersed T2SL detectors on GaAs substrates will be developed.
+For cooled operation at 80 K in the 3 – 5 µm regime, the T2SL detector technology is well established as being of very high performance.
+The challenge here, is to develop uncooled and / or TE-cooled single element operation at extended wavelengths in the 5 – 12 µm range.
+To achieve this, optically immersed T2SL detectors on GaAs substrates will be developed.
 Standardization of growth, processing, assembly and characterization procedures will be a priority.

-The InAsSb detector are based on nearly lattice matched on GaSb substrate and are able to detect at a wavelength below 4.6 µm.
+The InAsSb detectors are based on nearly lattice matched to GaSb substrates and are able to detect at a wavelength below 4.6 µm.
 The sensor is based on a double barrier hetero-structure optimized for operation between 250 K and room temperature.

 How to get a chemical sensor customized for your application

-First step to apply is the registration of your interest in which you provide basic company information and give a short description of the project to be realized.
-By registering your company, you will be informed as potential user that new calls are launched and ready to accept applications.
-A technological expert can provide support for completing the following steps of the application.
-The submitted proposals will be evaluated by the steering committee.
+The first step is to register your interest by providing basic company information with a short description of the project to be realized.
+By registering your company, you will be informed as a potential user of new calls for applications.
+A technological expert is on hand to provide support for completing the application and submitted proposals are evaluated by the Mirphab steering committee.

 The Mirphab pilot line is a unique chance to expand your business in the field of real-time chemical sensors at a minimum capital investment.
-Do you want to play a significant role in the photonic industrial transformation in Europe, please take note of the following upcoming events:
+If you want to play a significant role in the photonic industrial transformation in Europe, please take note of the following upcoming events: